 The legislation on all gambling categories

-Legislation on public poker tournaments, and is addressed to citizens, companies, and associations
+Guide on public poker tournaments is addressed to citizens, companies, and associations.

 Laws and Executive Orders

-The Consolidation Act includes rules on public poker tournaments
+On rules on public poker tournaments (Act on Poker)

 List of approved payment systems